UPMC Mercy: Major programs

 UPMC Mercy Hospital is a Level I Trauma and Burn Center, a major neurosurgical center, and a major cardiovascular treatment center that also has recently acquired unique expertise and advanced technology for the diagnosis and treatment of stroke and neurovascular disorders.

 Level 4A Medically Managed Inpatient Detox services have been offered at UPMC Mercy since January 2010, as a result of the closure of UPMC Braddock that month.
 Although both Level 4A (Medically Managed) and Level 3A (Medically Monitored) Inpatient Detox had been available on the UPMC Braddock premises, Level 3A services are not available at UPMC Mercy.

 It also incorporates a fully accredited and internally contained 76-bed rehabilitation center for the treatment of various forms of pathology producing physical disabilities, with specialty rehabilitation programs that address acquired brain injury, stroke, spinal cord injury, and Limb Amputation.

 UPMC Mercy Hospital offers physician residency training programs in the fields of General Surgery, Internal Medicine, Podiatry, Physical Medicine and Rehab, and Pharmacy.

+In 2023, the UPMC Vision Institute moved from Presby to the Mercy Pavilion, providing routine and emergency Ophthalmology and other eye related services.

 Internal Medicine Residency Program

-Internal medicine residency program is the largest residency program of the institution, with more than 50 first, second and third year categorical residents.
-The program director is Dr. Anthony J Pinevich.
+Internal medicine residency program is the largest residency program of the institution, with more than 60 first, second and third year categorical residents.
+The program director is Dr. Katherine M Foust.
 The program includes rotations at UPMC Mercy Hospital and the Mercy Health Center.